-Vitamin D, also known as the sunshine pill, can help keep the musculoskeletal system healthy and prevent injury by keeping the bones strong.
-In recent years, vitamin D has been praised for its various benefits, like helping to treat Seasonal affective disorder and in the regulation of calcium.
+Vitamin D For Bone Health: Vitamin D can help keep the musculoskeletal system healthy and prevent injury by strengthening bones.
+In recent years, vitamin D has been praised for its various benefits, like helping treat Seasonal affective disorder and regulating calcium.
 Vitamin D deficiency can lower the effectiveness of an individual’s immune system.
 A 2010 study confirmed a positive association between vitamin D deficiency and various types of nonspecific bone pain.
 Daily vitamin D supplement intake can help alleviate painful, bone-related conditions, including back pain.

 Vitamin Supplementation Can Help